mearlboro/Synch.Live/python/camera/README.md

 - `logger.py` - logging setup to be used when the system runs live
 - `tracking.py` - impplements a real-time tracker to be used when the system runs live
+- `motion_models.py` - implements Kalman filter motion models for predicting the next position of each tracked object

 The code in `emergence.py` is contributed by [Dr. Pedro Mediano](https://github.com/pmediano).

 ### `server`

-- `server.py` - runs a Flask app to stream the camera footage and a web control panel for running experiments
+- `server.py` - runs a Flask app to stream footage and a web control panel for calibration and running experiments
-- `local.py` - runs a Flask app to stream some video footage and a web control panel for running experiments
 * `video.py` - helper code used for fetching frames from the sensor or from a video file and streaming
+* `templates/` - contains HTML templates used by the Flask server to render the web UI
+    * `index.html` - start and stop tracking, links to all pages
+    * `calibrate.html` - front-end to calibrate detector, tracking, camera
+    * `observer.html` - front-end to watch real-time experiment, and update the experimental behaviour (e.g. the task to be solved by players)

 ### `tools`
 A package that can be used to run the tools in `core` for development and testing